FAMILY MANNERS CLASSES

 Crate Games

-Use your dog's crate to enhance focus and motivation, to work on self control for a phenomenal stay, to train a speedy and dependable recall, train distance skills for obedience or agility, and to develop an amazing working relationship.
-Limit 8 teams.
+Use your dog's crate to enhance focus and motivation, to work on self-control for a phenomenal stay, to train a speedy and dependable recall, train distance skills for obedience or agility, and to develop an amazing working relationship.

 AKC Canine Good Citizen® Prep (CGC)

-The test will be administered in the final class of the session.
+The official CGC test will be administered during the final class session.
 Class limit 6.

 AKC Community Canine® Prep (CGCA)

-Teams will prepare for the advanced CGC known as the Community® Canine test: https://www.akc.org/products-services/training-programs/canine-good-citizen/akc-community-canine/test-items/.
-The test will be administered during the final class of the session.
+The official Community Canine test will be administered during the final class session.
 Class limit 6.

 AKC Urban Canine Good Citizen® Prep (CGCU)